faridfarahmand/SSU/MicroController/MPLABX/C_Programming/UART/PIC18-Tutorials-main/UART via USB/readme.md

 Graduate students must complete this section, as well.
 Using MCC modify the code so you can transmit and receive through the serial interface.
 Your code must be able to receive a character from the serial interface (for example A) to turn on an LED.
 If PIC receives a different character (say B) the LED should be turned off.
 You must demonstrate your project.

+# GitHub
+Once you have completed the code and debugged it, submit the final code to your GitHub, in the Assignment folder.
+Make sure you name it properly.

  # References
 1. Refer to lecture slides for more information: